Kobun42/Unverum-FUGA/README.md

 ### Why aren't my mods showing up after checking them?
 Please make sure you pressed build after selecting your loadout and before launching the game.

+## Special Thanks
+- TekkaGB for creating Unverum in the first place
+- CyberConnect2 for creating FUGA.